PetruninAlex/Sketch2Real/README.md

 ```
 for more useful information about the training and testing pix2pix network [click here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/tips.md)
 # Acknowledgments
-We used pix2pix network from here: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
+We used the pix2pix network from here: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 The inspiration to the perceptual loss came from this article: https://arxiv.org/abs/1603.08155